KBLX-FM: KBLX "Soft and Warm, The Quiet Storm"

 Throughout the 1980s, the station played an eclectic mix of R&B, smooth jazz and soft pop, reflecting the diverse music culture of the Bay Area.
-KBLX was the inspiration for the creation and launch of various adult contemporary radio formats across the country, from Smooth Jazz to Soft Rock to Urban AC.
-(The Urban AC terminology did not exist until 1988).
+KBLX was the inspiration for the creation and launch of various adult contemporary radio formats across the country, from smooth jazz to soft rock to urban AC.
+(The urban AC terminology did not exist until 1988).
 Even then, for some time the station played mostly smooth R&B, rarely playing any uptempo R&B, current or old school.
 This was done to establish the station's own identity apart from competition from now-defunct Urban stations KSOL and KDIA, or its current competitor 106.1 KMEL.
 The station's musical selection was also forged by competition with smooth-jazz rival 103.7 KKSF.

-Even when KBLX quietly modified its format to Urban AC in the 1990s, the station continued to play jazz music in rotation—and this practice of mixing R&B and jazz songs on radio playlists has occurred on few Urban AC radio stations in some markets.
-However, KBLX played more R&B songs than jazz; the end result was a gradual phasing out of jazz from its playlist in recent years.
-From then on, KBLX has evolved into a true Urban AC station today, playing current and old school R&B, as well as uptempo R&B songs to match its competitors.
+Even when KBLX quietly modified its format to urban AC in the 1990s, the station continued to play jazz music in rotation—and this practice of mixing R&B and jazz songs on radio playlists has occurred on few urban AC radio stations in some markets.
+However, KBLX played more R&B songs than jazz; the result was a gradual phasing out of jazz from its playlist in recent years.
+From then on, KBLX has evolved into a true urban AC station today, playing current and old school R&B, as well as uptempo R&B songs to match its competitors.
 Despite the changes, it still advertises itself as a "Smooth R&B" station, reflecting its "Quiet Storm" heritage handle —- although the station did re-integrate jazz vocals into its overall sound after KKSF switched from smooth jazz to classic rock in June 2009.
 The station has hosted the annual Stone Soul Picnic, which was first held at the Dunsmuir Hellman Historic Estate in Oakland in 1998.
 It outgrew the location and since 2004, was held at Pioneer Amphitheatre in Hayward before relocating the venue at Sleep Train Pavilion in Concord.

-For many years, KBLX and its AM sister station, KRE (now KVTO), were the Bay Area's only African-American-owned and operated commercial radio stations.
+For many years, KBLX and its AM sister station, KRE, were the Bay Area's only African-American-owned and operated commercial radio stations.
 From its inception in 1979, KBLX simulcast on KRE (later KBLX) until 1994, when the AM station was re-launched as KVTO, with a World Ethnic format, primarily serving the San Francisco Bay Area's Asian community.
 KVTO is now an affiliate of the Sing Tao Chinese Radio network and broadcasts in Chinese.